 The black jeans are here.
 The black long-sleeved T‑shirt is here.
 A similar denim jacket is here.
 The loafers are here.
 A similar bag is here.
 A similar scarf is here.
 The no-show socks are here.
 My simple pearl earrings are here.
 (Use the code SAS10 For $10 off any one item at Beauty in Stone Jewelry.)

 The jacket below has been in my collection for about four years.
 It has some stretch and is more fitted, so I’m showing it worn as a top.
 Styling a blue denim jacket with other colors of jeans is effortless.
 You can take the look in any direction you wish, and it always seems to work.
 Here, I’ve gone a bit more Palm Beach with my accessories.
-A similar jacket is here and here – similar shoes here – similar bag here.
+A similar jacket is here – similar shoes here – similar bag here.

 This jacket style is a good choice for those with a fuller bust because the pockets are well above the bustline, and the color is dark.
 The fabric has a bit of stretch, and the silhouette is fitted to the body.

 The band jacket style can also work well in denim.
 The boxy cut of the jacket below looks best with a V-neckline top tucked in or belted so that your waistline doesn’t disappear.
 I’ve paired this dark denim jacket with silver/gray items to give it a bit of polish.
+Similar jacket here.

+A similar jacket is here.
 Even if you never intend to wear a jacket or blazer closed, it should always fit so that you can actually close it.

 There is a denim jacket to fit your style personality from classic to dramatic.
 The versatility and casual vibes that come with these jackets are modern, relaxed, and comfortable.
 I always aim for modern styling instead of youthful.

-I launder and steam or iron denim jackets as needed but always avoid the dryer.
+I launder and steam or iron denim jackets as needed, but always avoid the dryer.
 Before returning a sweater or jacket I have worn to my closet, I always turn it inside out and hang it on an over-the-door hook for a couple of days to air out.
 I only use perfume, lotion, or hair spray before getting dressed.
 All my jackets and blazers are stored on wooden hangers to help maintain their shape.

 The next photo shows a wooden hanger (found here) in use on an over-the-door hook (similar here).